raviolicode/raviolicode.github.io/README.md

 ## License and Acknowledgements

-Feel free to use this as a base for your own site! ^^
+Feel free to use this as a base for your own site ^^

-Thanks to [@Chardot](https://www.twitter.com/chardot) for the design of this site!
+Thanks to [@Chardot](https://www.twitter.com/chardot) for the design.